Corona is a Great Place to be Gifted!

 Dual Enrollment Classes

 Dual enrollment courses are offered on the Corona del Sol campus in conjunction with Rio Salado and other local community colleges, allowing the student to earn both high school credit and community college credits upon completion of the class.
-With the cost set at the standard community college rate to be paid at the beginning of the term, these classes are a cost-efficient way to earn early undergraduate credits.
+With the cost set at the standard community college rate to be paid at the beginning of the semester, these classes are a cost-efficient way to earn early undergraduate credits.
 Unlike the AP program, however, there is no qualifying exam or additional fee at the end of the course.
 Public universities generally tend to accept these credits, while out-of-state and private colleges may or may not; therefore, it is advisable to explore the policies of the student’s universities of interest prior to enrollment and payment for any dual enrollment course.
 The enrollment and payment for community college credit is handled by the course teacher within the first few weeks of the term.
 See the Dual Enrollment page for more information.

 The Advanced Studies course allows gifted students to earn high school credit in areas of interest for university courses beyond the scope of high school offerings or for creating and completing specialized independent study academic and/or creative projects.
 This weighted course for juniors and seniors is repeatable.
-It is listed in the Curriculum Catalog under Interdisciplinary Studies, with the course code IS14.
+It is listed in the Curriculum Catalog under Interdisciplinary Studies, with the course code IDS 200.

 Honors Professional Internship

 The Honors Professional Internship course provides students high school credit for working with a professional mentor in a field of special interest and completing directed projects to enhance academic and personal development.
 This is a repeatable weighted elective course open only to gifted juniors and seniors.
-The course can be found in the Curriculum Catalog under Interdisciplinary Studies; the course code is IS15.
+The course can be found in the Curriculum Catalog under Interdisciplinary Studies; the course code is IDS 300.

 Gifted Advisory Committee Representation